AdityaSaiV/AdityaSaiV/README.md

-Here's a beautified version of your GitHub README content, ready for direct copy-pasting:

 -----

-# 👋 Welcome to My GitHub\!
-I'm Aditya Sai Veligatla
+# **👋 Hello!,I'm Aditya Sai V**

 🎓 **B.Tech CSE (AI & ML)** | Vellore Institute of Technology, Chennai (2021-2025)
-📍 Based in Chennai, India | 📧 adityaicodecom@gmail.com | [LinkedIn](https://www.google.com/search?q=https://www.linkedin.com/in/aditya-sai-veligatla/)
+📍 Vijayawada, India | 📧 adityaicodecom@gmail.com | [LinkedIn](https://www.google.com/search?q=https://www.linkedin.com/in/aditya-sai-veligatla/)

 -----

-## 🚀 About Me
+## **🚀 About Me**

 I'm a passionate **Data Analyst** and **AI enthusiast** with a knack for turning raw data into actionable insights\!
 My journey in tech blends data analytics, machine learning, and cloud solutions to solve real-world problems.
 Whether it's crafting dynamic dashboards 📊 or diving into predictive modeling 🤖, I love exploring the intersection of data and innovation.

-Currently, I'm wrapping up my B.Tech in Computer Science with a specialization in AI & ML at VIT Chennai.
+I'm a B.Tech in Computer Science with a specialization in AI & ML graduate from VIT Chennai.
 My projects range from analyzing gaming trends on Steam 🎮 to detecting diabetic retinopathy using cutting-edge XAI techniques 🩺.
 I'm always eager to learn, collaborate, and push the boundaries of what's possible with data\!

 -----

-## 🛠️ My Tech Stack
+## **🛠️ My Tech Stack**

 | Category           | Tools & Technologies                               |
 | :----------------- | :------------------------------------------------- |